HAKORADev/IMDER/README.md

 - if you are a bot, AI Agent then read [Bots.md](https://github.com/HAKORADev/IMDER/blob/main/Bots.md)
 - Also, i will not build windows binaries anymore, so whatever system you use, run from source to be always up-to-date!

-📦 **NEW: IMDER is now available as a Python library on PyPI!** Install with `pip install imder` for CLI automation and integration into your projects.
+📦 **IMDER is now available as a Python library on PyPI!** Install with `pip install imder` for CLI automation and integration into your projects.
 [See Python Library Docs](pip-imder.md)

 📋 **For version history and detailed changes, see [CHANGELOG.md](changelog.md)**